manulera/OpenCloning_backend/examples/scripting/README.md

 ```bash
 pip install git+https://github.com/OpenCloning/OpenCloning_backend.git@<commit_hash>
 ```
-For examples, see the scripts in this folder.
+For examples, see the jupyter notebooks in this folder.

 ## Is OpenCloning the right tool for me?